Peng-Protocol/TokenRegistry/README.md

   - `users`: All users with registered tokens.
 - **Events**:
   - `TokenRegistered(user, token)`: Emitted on new token registration.
+  - `TokenRemoved(user, token)`: Emitted when a token is removed due to zero balance.
   - `BalanceUpdateFailed(user, token)`: Emitted on failed balance queries during initialization.

 ### 2. Core Functions
-- **initializeBalances(token, userAddresses)**: Registers a token for multiple users, storing token addresses and validating via `balanceOf`.
+- **initializeBalances(token, userAddresses)**: Registers a token for multiple users or removes it if the balance is zero, storing token addresses and validating via `balanceOf`.
+Emits `TokenRegistered` or `TokenRemoved` accordingly.
-- **initializeTokens(user, tokens)**: Registers multiple tokens for a user, storing token addresses and validating via `balanceOf`.
+- **initializeTokens(user, tokens)**: Registers multiple tokens for a user or removes them if the balance is zero, storing token addresses and validating via `balanceOf`.
+Emits `TokenRegistered` or `TokenRemoved` accordingly.
 Both emit `BalanceUpdateFailed` on failed `balanceOf` calls.

 ### 3. View Functions
 - **getTokens(user)**: Returns user’s token list.